MiyuHmt/cheatsheet/networks.md

 If one DNS server doesn't know how to translate a particular domain name, it asks another one, and so on, until the correct IP address is returned.

+## Router

+Routers use headers and forwarding tables to determine the best path for forwarding the packets, and they use protocols such as ICMP.

+Router is connected to at least two networks and decides which way to send each information packet.

+A router is located at any gateway (where one network meets another), including each point-of-presence on the Internet.

+A layer-3 switch is a switch that can perform routing functions.